 We all know what today is, Valentine’s Day.
 Oh yeah, the time when the city is painted red.
 All things are so bloody red, it hurts the eye.
-Roses, dresses, lip color and accessories; all red.
-It might interest you to learn that pink is more romantic a color than red.
+Roses, dresses, lip colour and accessories; all red.
+It might interest you to learn that pink is more romantic a colour than red.
 Read more here.

 On a day like this last year, I was set to do the first event on my own; yes, on Valentine’s day.
 Things happened that led it to not happen.

 A week before that, I had had a series of meetings with people who were looking to sell the idea of appreciating customers on valentines day.

 I was at a printing shop yesterday and the official rules were written on a plaque and hanged on the wall.
 Rule #1, The customer is always RIGHT.

 We may debate about this especially if you are a creative designer but yes, the customer is always right.
 This I even picked from ‘Wolf Of Wall Street’ (I hope that is the movie).
 Anyway, read why ‘The customer is always right’ notion is wrong, here.